The Saga Framework

 Great programs stalled because executives could not see the story.
 Important findings were ignored because nobody understood the stakes.
 Brilliant engineers struggled to influence decisions because their message got lost in translation.

-What if security professionals were taught to communicate like storytellers?
+I built the Saga Framework to answer a question I kept coming back to: what if security professionals were taught to communicate like storytellers?
 What if incidents, audits, and risk assessments were structured as narratives instead of bullet points?

 What This Shows About How I Think